 In 2002, Bishop Gregory Aymond authorized a feasibility study to determine if a Catholic high school in northwest Austin would attract sufficient demand.
 After a committee was established, the land was purchased and a Capital Campaign was developed.
 On October 12, 2008, construction began on an 83,690 square feet building with classrooms, science and computer laboratories, a library/media center, an art studio, gym, administrative offices, workrooms, conference room, athletic fields, fine arts and health suites.
-The school opened in August 2009 with 86 students.
+The school officially opened on August 31, 2009 with 86 students.

 In 2012, an area in the courtyard was blessed and designated for prayer.
 Two students designed the prayer garden space to complete their service projects.
 They placed beautiful plants, stones, benches, and a statue of Mary.
 In 2015, portable classrooms were added to meet the growing need for the school, to add additional classrooms.
 In 2016, Savio partnered with the Alliance for Catholic Education to foster top Catholic school teachers.

 The school started with 15 clubs and athletic teams and now offers over 45 student activities in academics, athletics, fine arts, technology, faith formation and more.
 Recently, the school received a relic of St. Dominic Savio.
 The relic was installed inside a custom-built case, built by the Director of Facilities in the school chapel, to remain accessible to any students that may desire to pray with the Patron Saint of the school.

 OUR PATRON SAINT